-I enjoyed Professor Robert George's mention of his students' "shock" at reading Hamilton and Madison to the effect that the United States was constituted as a "republic" and not a "democracy" ("Why We Need Civics," April issue).
+I enjoyed Professor Robert George's mention of his students' "shock" at reading Hamilton and Madison to

+Letters should not exceed 250 words and may be edited for length, accuracy, clarity, and civility.
+Due to space limitations, we are unable to publish all letters received in the print magazine.
+Letters, articles, photos, and comments submitted to PAW may be published in print, electronic, or other forms.
+The views expressed in Inbox do not represent the views of PAW or Princeton University. the effect that the United States was constituted as a "republic" and not a "democracy" ("Why We Need Civics," April issue).
 He is quoted saying, "No one ever told them."